Date(s) - Fri, Apr. 14

 French Broad River

 Learn the basics of paddling a kayak in whitewater

 Experience amazing scenery and class I-II+ rapids that feel huge.
 Learn to ride the waves, dodge the holes, and have a great time on the river.

 The amount of instruction that we received from instructors was great!
 I was very confident in the instructors’ abilities and felt like I was taught the kayaking basics well enough to succeed on the river.

 When our coordinator was learning to whitewater kayak, he was terrified that he couldn’t stop when he wanted, couldn’t move the kayak how he wanted, and the New England water was ice cold.
 He was excited to see the trip end, though he enjoyed watching his new friends kayak – they all seemed to enjoy the trip way more than he did.

 A few weeks later, his instructors persuaded him to join a more mellow trip to practice in moving in a baby rapid, not a scary “real” whitewater rapid.
 That mellow trip made kayaking fun.
 He was able to practice swimming out of an upside down kayak and try harder kayaking moves in easy water, knowing he didn’t actually have to make the move if he messed up.

-This weekend long (3 days and 2 nights) trip will improve your paddling, just like it did for our coordinator back in the day.
+This day trip will improve your paddling, just like it did for our coordinator back in the day.

 If you’ve been paddling class II but are nervous about stepping it up, we’ll help you get perfect eddy catches, ferries and peel outs so that you can comfortably paddle class II/III.